nus-oss/nus-oss.github.io/pages/isc.md

 In this path, you will implement a Proof-of-Concept (PoC) version of a feature/enhancement that may or may not be currently mentioned in the issue tracker or project road map.
 It is considered a PoC because merging it into the production version is not the intended end goal -- rather, the goal is to see the user-visible impact, effort required, impact on the code base etc. It is possible that the feature may eventually be merged too.

 1. **Propose a feature** (or a significant enhancement to an existing) feature.
 You can also propose multiple such features.
 This can also be an expanded version of the enhancement you did in phase 2.
 2. **Get approval from the dev team** to go ahead.
 In case of multiple proposals in step 1, the dev team can help you prioritise them.
-You can document the feature proposal in your project report GDoc (or post it as an issue in your own repo) and email the link to `nus-oss` [at] `comp.nus.edu.sg`, requesting feedback/approval.
+You can document the feature proposal in your project report GDoc (or post it as an issue in your own repo) and email the link to `damith` [at] `comp.nus.edu.sg`, requesting feedback/approval.
 3. **Implement the feature in your fork**, in a separate branch (similar to Phase 2).
 4. **Send a PR to the upstream repo** when the work is ready for review.
 Include screenshots/recordings of how the feature works.
 </box>